The four pillars of an Enterprise Data Cloud

 Their analytic workloads have also been running independently – in silos – because even newer cloud data warehouses and data science tools weren’t quite designed to work together.
 Additionally, the need to govern data coming from disparate sources makes a coherent approach to data privacy nearly impossible, or at best, forces onerous controls that limit business productivity and increases costs.

 Back to the drawing board

-Simple analytics that improve data visibility are no longer enough to keep up with the competition.
+Simple analytics that improves data visibility is no longer enough to keep up with the competition.
 Being data-driven requires the ability to apply multiple analytics disciplines against data located anywhere.
-Take autonomous and connected vehicles for example, you need to process and stream real-time data from multiple endpoints at the Edge, while predicting key outcomes and applying machine learning on that same data to obtain comprehensive insights that deliver value.
+Take autonomous and connected vehicles, for example, you need to process and stream real-time data from multiple endpoints at the Edge while predicting key outcomes and applying machine learning on that same data to obtain comprehensive insights that deliver value.